Faazil/100-days-of-devops/challenges/week-01/day-05.md

 ---

-## 🎯 Challenge Description
+## 🎯 Challenge Scenario

 Following a security audit, the xFusionCorp Industries security team has opted to enhance application and server security with SELinux.
 To initiate testing, the following requirements have been established for App server 2 in the Stratos Datacenter:

-- Install the required SELinux packages.
+- Install the required SELinux packages
-- Permanently disable SELinux for the time being; it will be re-enabled after necessary configuration changes.
+- Permanently disable SELinux for the time being (it will be re-enabled after necessary configuration changes)
-- No need to reboot the server, as a scheduled maintenance reboot is already planned for tonight.
+- No need to reboot the server (a scheduled maintenance reboot is planned for tonight)
-- Disregard the current status of SELinux via the command line; the final status after the reboot should be disabled.
+- Disregard the current status via command line; the final status after reboot should be disabled

+> **Lab Environment**: Complete this challenge on [KodeKloud Engineer](https://kodekloud.com/kodekloud-engineer) platform with pre-configured lab infrastructure.

+---

 ## 📋 Prerequisites